Meet the SteelMaster Team: William Swafford

 Hodgdon Powder Co. – Shawnee, Kansas

-“This was one of my favorites projects right away,” William said.
-“The architects were very interesting and wanted to use one of our standard models, rather than creating an expensive custom design.
-They had their own metalworking shop and actually built all the furniture for the offices as well as the fencing and canopy steel support structure.”
+“This was one of my favorites projects right away.
+The architects were very interesting and wanted to use one of our standard models, rather than creating an expensive custom design,” William said.

 The initial plan was to construct two long structures side by side, emulating a double-barrel shotgun.
 That morphed into the three-building design with a custom canopy connecting them and creating a usable outdoor area and entrance.